KelvinAaron/alu-scripting/README.md

-Repo to practice regular expressions
+Repo to practice alu scripting